isabella232/dynamic-media-classic.en-1/help/quick-start-video.md

 For example, on an iOS mobile device, it detects a bandwidth such as 3G, 4G, or Wi-Fi.
 Then, it automatically selects the right encoded video from among the various video bit rates within the Adaptive Video Set.
 The video is streamed to desktops, mobile devices, or tablets.

 In addition, video quality is dynamically switched automatically if network conditions change on the desktop or on the mobile device.
 Also, if a customer enters full-screen mode on a desktop, the Adaptive Video Set responds by using a better resolution, improving the customer’s viewing experience.
-Using Adaptive Video Sets provides you with the best possible playback for customers playing Dynamic Media Classic video on multiple screens and devices.
+Using Adaptive Video Sets provides you with the best possible playback for customers playing Adobe Dynamic Media Classic video on multiple screens and devices.

 The logic that a video player uses to determine which encoded video to play or to select during playback is based on the following algorithm: